dky/packer-centos/README.md

 CentOS Packer.io templates
 ==========================

-- Used to build CentOS 5/6 images for vmware provider.
+- Used to build CentOS 5,6,7 images for vmware-iso provider.